SELinuxProject/selinux-notebook/src/reference_policy.md

 **The macro definition is:**

 ```
-interface(*name*,*interface_rules*)
+interface(`name',`interface_rules')
 ```

 **Where:**

 *interface*

 - The *interface* macro keyword.

 *name*

 - The *interface* identifier that should be named to reflect the module identifier and its purpose.

 *interface_rules*

 - This can consist of the support macros, policy language statements or other *interface* calls as required to provide the service.

 **The macro is valid in:**